Texas flag waving over Austin city skyline

 Science and social studies are not required by law, although you will likely want to incorporate them into your homeschool curriculum.
 Science teaches students about the way the natural world works, the forces that we rely on, and the resources that power our bodies and communities.
 Social studies familiarizes students with the cultures, governments, and history of the world, and it can help them better understand the global economy we have today.
 Both subjects are crucial for providing students with a well-rounded, quality education.
 You can also use the Texas Essential Knowledge and Skills (TEKS) standards as a guideline when choosing social studies and science courses.

 In addition, the Texas Education Agency (TEA) does not require you to use or maintain a list of accredited homeschool programs in Texas, but it’s always a good idea to use one!
-Accreditation ensures that your curriculum is of a high educational standard.
+An accredited homeschool curriculum ensures that the curriculum is of a high educational quality and rigor .
+Both Miacademy and MiaPrep are accredited by the ACS-WASC, meaning that they meet and maintain a high level of academic integrity.

 Testing